rainliu/gocl/README.md

 ===============================================

-In gocl/cl/*.go files, please change #cgo LDFLAGS according to your OS:
+In gocl/cl/*.go files, #cgo LDFLAGS according to your OS:

+for Linux/Windows:  "#cgo LDFLAGS: -lOpenCL"

 for Mac OSX:  		"#cgo LDFLAGS: -framework OpenCL"

-for Linux :   "#cgo LDFLAGS: -lOpenCL"
+Now it is handled by the following code:

+#cgo !darwin LDFLAGS: -lOpenCL

+#cgo darwin LDFLAGS: -framework OpenCL

 ===============================================